daviddarnes/mac-cursors/README.md

 # Mac Cursors

-All the cursor icons in SVG format, stripped straight out of OS X. There's a Sketch file for editing as well.
+All cursor icons from OS X, in SVG format.
+Plus a Sketch file for editing.

+Thanks to @daleanthony and @mikeyclarke for showing me how to get these.

 License
 -------